ga-curriculum/programmers-tools-prework/welcome/README.md

 Our problem-solving framework helps produce results that are **reliable** (so findings are more accurate) and **reproducible** (so that others can follow the same steps and achieve the same results).

-Note that, depending on the problem you’re trying to solve, the Data Science Workflow will not always be linear.
+Note that, depending on the problem you’re trying to solve, the Data Science Lifecycle will not always be linear.
 You may have to repeat some steps before drawing any conclusions!

 We’ll explore these steps through an example project in the following sectoins.